- Patient Education

 The IMSMP Equality Empowerment Fund has been created for deserving and motivated students who, but for financial reasons, do not have access to the right opportunities.
 There is a crucial need for financial support among students in certain socioeconomic situations.
 The goal of the program is to financially assist these underserved individuals, interested in the areas of science and/or medicine, to advance their education and support a medical or clinical research career path.

-As a man from Kenya, Dr. Saud A. Sadiq came to the United States where he was fortunate enough to be afforded a quality education.
+Dr. Saud A. Sadiq, a native of Kenya, is a board-certified neurologist who completed medical school at the University of Nairobi and residency training in Internal Medicine in Kenya and in England.
+He then completed a residency in neurology at the University of Texas and went on to dedicate his career to the best possible research, treatment, and care for people with multiple sclerosis.
 It is his sincere belief that the best education is a crucial building block to overcome poverty and discrimination.
-In fostering education, we hope to create meaningful and success laden opportunities to unlock futures that may not have otherwise been possible.
+In fostering education, we hope to create meaningful and success-laden opportunities to unlock futures that may not have otherwise been possible.

 Dr. Sadiq created this scholarship fund to bring about change for those who are faced with perpetual prejudice and bigotry and to honor those who have lost their lives at the hands of racism.